-- Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others, other sources, or one's own source code from other components. - In the case it was explicitly permitted to use code from other sources, one must both a.
-Indicate with the following block marking that the code was copied ensuring that this block marking can be clearly distinguished from other block markings.
+- Unless it is clearly specified to the contrary in the assignment/project, it is not allowed to use source code from others (including code generated by artificial intelligence), other sources, or one's own source code from other components. - 2.
+In the case it was explicitly permitted to use code from other sources, one must both - a.
+Indicate using block marking that the code was copied, ensuring that this block marking can be clearly distinguished from other block markings; - Add clearly and unambiguously in the report and/or in the accompanying submission notes which parts of the code contain copied parts and indicate the source as well as the percentage of the code in the file that was copied, such that the examiner is aware that this is not the students work and can decide not to award credit for it.